testuj-to/tantivy-stemmers/README.md

   Currently only a single algorithm (in an `aggressive` and `light` variants) is available: `Dolamic`.
 This algorithm has been developed by **Ljiljana Dolamic** & Jacques Savoy and published under the BSD license.
 It's written in the [Snowball language](https://snowballstem.org/) and is available on the [Snowball website](https://snowballstem.org/algorithms/czech/stemmer.html).

   *There is 1 more stemming algorithm for the Czech language: `Hellebrand`.
 This algorithm has been developed by **David Hellebrand** & Petr Chmelař.
 It's also written in the Snowball language and is available as a [Master's thesis here](https://www.fit.vut.cz/research/product/133).
 However, this algorithm has been published under the GNU license and **is therefore not included in this library as we'd like to keep the BSD license** on this library.
 (If you wish, you can always compile the `Hellebrand` algorithm from Snowball to Rust and include it yourself.)*

-  ##### Personal note - apology for our countrymen

-  While researching the internet for a Czech stemming algorithms, I have found only 2, out of which only 1 with a suitable license - the `Dolamic` algorithm.
-However, I have found many references to this algorithm - both international and domestic.
-My blood boiled when I noticed a curious trend: while every single international reference to this algorithm credited the actual author (**Ljiljana Dolamic**), every single domestic reference credited her supervisor (Jacques Savoy) and didn't even bother to mention her.
-Czech is an especially difficult language even for native speakers, let alone for a foreign researcher, let alone if they're building a liguistics algorithm used by those native speakers to this day (looking at you PostgreSQL and ElasticSearch).
-Therefore I'd like to apologize for the lack of given damn from my countrymen to the effort this algorithm took from its author - Ljiljana Dolamic.

 - **Danish**